-1.5.5.
+1.5.1.
 COMMUNICATION CARRIERS

-The communication carriers from the end-user (home, office etc.) and office is mainly the internet.
-The connection can be through broadband (ADSL[Asymmetric Digital Subscriber Line], VDSL[Veryhigh-bitrate Digital Subscriber Line], DOCSIS[Data Over Cable Service Interface Specification]etc.), GSM[Global System for Mobile Communications], UMTS[Universal Mobile Telecommunications System], LTE[3GPP Long Term Evolution (4G)] etc.
+The communication carriers from the end-user (home, office etc.) are mainly the internet.
+The connection can be through broadband (ADSL (Asymmetric Digital Subscriber Line), VDSL (Very-high-bitrate Digital Subscriber Line), DOCSIS (Data Over Cable Service Interface Specification]etc.), GSM (Global System for Mobile Communications), UMTS (Universal Mobile Telecommunications System), LTE (3GPP Long Term Evolution (4G)) etc.

-The level of internet access in households in EU28 in 2014 is in average 81%6.
+The level of internet access in households in EU28 in 2014 is in average 81%31.
 The range is from 57 % (Bulgaria) to 96 % (Luxembourg and the Netherlands).
 There are thus Member States where lack of internet access might be a barrier towards full use of the DR enabled appliances.

 Within the end-users' premises, the communication carriers are more diversified.
-The communication between smart appliance and Energy or Internet gateway (in the case of the cloud model), include wired Ethernet, WiFi, Bluetooth, RF, Zigbee, Z-Wave etc. Which carrier is reliable or not depends on the layout of the home, the building style and the location of the smart appliances and energy/internet gateway.
-The main interoperability gap is that the user (or installer) should be able to use the most/a reliable carrier, based on the criteria mentioned before.
+The communication between smart appliance and Energy or Internet gateway (in the case of the cloud model), include wired Ethernet, WiFi, Bluetooth, Zigbee, Z-Wave etc. Which carrier is reliable or not depends on the layout of the home, the building style, the location of the smart appliances and energy/internet gateway and the energy consumption.
+There are already a broad range of products using the above mentioned communication carriers.

+Wide adaptation of smart appliances requires that the user (or installer) should be able to use the most/a reliable carrier, based on the criteria mentioned before.
 Moreover, the communication carriers should support the communication signals transferred.